What is breast cancer?

 Chemotherapy is drug treatment to destroy cancer cells in the body by stopping them dividing and growing.

-It can be used before surgery, to allow breast conservation, but is more frequently given after surgery for tumours with a high risk of recurrence.
+It can be used before surgery, to allow breast conservation, but is more often given after surgery for tumours with a high risk of recurrence.

 Targeted therapies

+Different targeted drugs may block signals that tell cancer cells to grow, cut off their blood supply, or help the immune system recognise and destroy them.
 These therapies are often used alongside other treatments and will be chosen based on the type of breast cancer you have.
+Footnote [5]

 Radiotherapy